amafehr/stat-6990-reddit-network/README.md

 - This is a work in progress.
 - The current implementation is specific to Reddit datasets loaded using ConvoKit.
 - Some shorthand variable names refer to object types: "convo" for Conversation, "utt" for Utterance.
 - The graph type is a MultiDiGraph, useful for representing multiple replies between the same users.
-The corpus can also be represented in a DiGraph where the number of replies between 2 unique users is represented in an edge weight (opt for `use_digraph=True` in `convo_structure_parsing.py`).
+The corpus can also be represented in a DiGraph where the number of replies between 2 unique users is instead an edge weight (opt for the digraph function).
+This approach loses most utterance information but may be useful for some research questions if some variables can be captured as proxies for edge and node attributes.

 I am making the following assumptions:
 - Each top level comment within a post is represented as a conversation, with